 Seven Soldiers of Victory is a much more complex work than a simple subversion of The Faerie Queene.
 When Gloriana appears for the first time to confront Justin/Ystin, she echoes Spartacus Hughes, the villain of The Filth confronting its hero Greg Feely/Ned Slade in their final confrontation.
 In The Filth, Hughes mocks Slade by going into explicit detail about the degradation that he’d just subjected an innocent woman to.
 In Shining Knight, Gloriana uses more euphemistic language that suggests the same nihilistic, colonialist ideology enacted on individual bodies as a microcosm of societal scale degradation.

 It’s a jarring callback, but one of the key virtues of Seven Soldiers of Victory as a whole.
-Morrison returns to a lot of the key themes and motifs of his denser Vertigo work on SSOV, but rather than coming off as cynical recycling of familiar ideas, SSOV presents those ideas in a much more digestible form than the deeply esoteric Doom Patrol, The Invisibles, The Filth, and Flex Mentallo.
+Morrison returns to a lot of the key themes and motifs of their denser Vertigo work on SSOV, but rather than coming off as cynical recycling of familiar ideas, SSOV presents those ideas in a much more digestible form than the deeply esoteric Doom Patrol, The Invisibles, The Filth, and Flex Mentallo.
 Which makes the event as a whole either a rosetta stone, an ideal entry point, or both for the Morrisonian oeuvre.

 Where Shining Knight inevitably draws the most comparisons to Gaiman is Ystin and Vanguard’s crash landing into the contemporary DCU and its parallels with The Sandman’s A Game of You arc featuring fairytale characters fleeing their world for a more rigidly contemporary, realist city due to the invasion of a similarly subversive enemy.
 That said, the execution is much different, and aside from how Morrison reinforces gender variance in opposition to Gaiman’s violent enforcement of gender norms, that difference comes through the strongest in Simone Bianchi’s artwork.